 Eliot makes use of several poetic techniques in ‘Aunt Helen’.
 These include, but are not limited to, anaphora, alliteration, allusion, and enjambment.
 The first, anaphora, is the repetition of a word or phrase at the beginning of multiple lines, usually in succession.
 This technique is often used to create emphasis.
 A list of phrases, items, or actions may be created through its implementation.
-For example, “The” which begins three of the thirteen lines, and appears near the beginning of several more.
+For example, “The” begins three of the thirteen lines and appears near the beginning of several more.

 Alliteration occurs when words are used in succession, or at least appear close together, and begin with the same sound.
 For instance, “died” and “Dresden” in lines eleven and twelve and “near” and “number” in lines two and three.

-An allusion is an expression that’s meant to call something specific to mind without directly stating it.
+An allusion is an expression that’s meant to call something specific to the mind without directly stating it.
 In this case, the deaths, the clock (which is one of the most important symbols of the poem), and the changes that occur after the death of Helen, allude to the continued progression of time and the inevitable end that everyone meets.